|Warning Sirens Main Page||Thunderbolt Restoration||Chopper/Rotator Restoration|

-The Thunderbolt siren I restored was sold to the Moss Lake community in North Texas in January 2006 along with another Thunderbolt that I purchased from Gainesville Texas.
-Both of these sirens are now in service at Moss Lake for weather warning.
+This Thunderbolt siren was sold to the Moss Lake community in North Texas in January 2006 along with another Thunderbolt that I purchased from Gainesville Texas.
+Both of these sirens are now in service at Moss Lake as severe weather warning sirens.
 The photo above is the horn/rotator unit of the siren I restored shown in this section.
-I put together a separate page showing the sirens at Moss Lake.
+I put together a separate page showing both of the sirens at Moss Lake.
 I'm not sure how the paint has held up over the years.
 It might have bleached out by now (2018) because I painted it with Rustoleum Sunburst Yellow which has poor UV fade resistance.
 I didn't know anything about that at the time I painted it though.
 As of this writing (Oct 2018) I haven't been by there to see the siren in several years.

-Here is the blower and horn assembly when I first got it.
-The worst of the paint removal was already done when I got it.
+The left photo above shows the blower and horn assembly when I first got it.
+The worst of the paint removal was already done, thanks to Chase, when I got it.
 The blower air pipe, sticking up on the right, was cut off with a torch.
 I took the horn and had it sandblasted to finish the paint removal.
 Anyone else out there that is going to restore a Thunderbolt should look into having the horn sandblasted if they want to repaint it.
 Sandblasting is the easiest way to go with paint removal on one of these horns.
 The sandblaster got the horn down to bare clean metal all the way down inside the throat of the horn.

-Here is the rotator/chopper housing assembly as it was when I got it.
+The right photo above shows the chopper/rotator housing assembly as it was when I got it.
 The top sheetmetal of this housing was damaged so it had to be straightened before painting.
-The rotator is surrounded with Civil Defense Packaged Disaster Hospital supplies I had recently aquired in this photo.
+The rotator is surrounded in this photo with Civil Defense Packaged Disaster Hospital supplies I had recently aquired.